How To Stop Being Jealous of Other People

 The truth is we all started with a negative balance on our account.
 We are all sinners bound for hell with no way to save ourselves.
 That’s who we are.

-Until Jesus says to our souls, “I love you still.
+Until Jesus said to our souls, “I love you still.
 Be mine.”
+And we accepted.

 But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.
 Romans 5:8 NASB